Please be aware that some specialist imagery may take time to load.

 This site is for dedicated researchers and is best viewed on desk or laptop.

-The L39A1 was preceded by a small series of similarly converted target rifles in the range A20 to A115, all dated for 1969 and engraved on the left side of the receiver as "No.4 7.62mm CONV".
+The production L39A1 rifles were preceded by another small series of similarly converted target rifles in the range A20 to A115, all dated for 1969 and engraved on the left side of the receiver as "No.4 7.62mm CONV.".
 These were allotted to the Army Rifle Association on the 11th.
 November of that year.

 Initially the .303CF magazine was retained and just used as a loading platform.
 Those rifles assembled subsequent to serial no. A100 had the magazine well and trigger-guard machined for the fitment of the 7.62mm Sterling type magazine.